Mohamedate/worldwise/README.md

 ### What I learned

-I have learned a lot of powerful techniques in React, such as managing state with `Context Api`, rendering components conditionally, how to split large code to small components and many other fun things.
+I have learned a lot of powerful techniques in React, such as managing state with `Context Api` `React Router`, rendering components conditionally, how to split large code to small components and many other fun things.

 ## Author